 - The safest recommendation is to use another vehicle that has a back seat. - Never place a rear-facing child seat in the front seat in front of an air bag.
-It is not safe and can cause serious injury or death. - If a forward-facing child must be transported in the front seat, the child should be appropriately restrained for their age, weight, and height. - The vehicle seat should be placed as far away from the dashboard and air bag as possible. - If the vehicle has an air bag on-off switch, turn it off when a child rides in front.
+It is not safe and can cause serious injury or death. - If a forward-facing child must be transported in the front seat, the child should be correctly restrained in a car seat for their age, weight and height.

+- The vehicle seat should be placed as far back from the dashboard and air bag as possible. - If the vehicle has an air bag on-off switch, turn it off when a child rides in front.
 Turn it back on to protect teens and adults.